Belgium 1-2 West Germany

 West Germany re-established themselves as Europe's pre-eminent international force as goals by Horst Hrubesch earned Jupp Derwall's side a 2-1 victory against Belgium and their second UEFA European Championship.

 West Germany had made a slow start to the 1976 final, going two down within the first 25 minutes, but there was no repeat this time as Bernd Schuster, the 20-year-old playmaker who once again dazzled in midfield, set up Hrubesch for the opening goal on ten minutes.
-Though the Belgians' hopes were raised by René Vandereycken's 75th-minute penalty, Hrubesch struck again at the death to sink them.
+Though the Belgians' hopes were raised by René Vandereycken's 75th-minute penalty, Hrubesch struck again late on to sink them.

 Schuster had already given a standout performance in the 3-2 defeat of the Netherlands and the Köln playmaker wasted no time in carving a way through Belgium's defence.
 Launching on a diagonal run from right to left, he traded passes with Klaus Allofs before hitting a clever chip for Hrubesch to dispatch with a confident shot on the run.

-Hansi Müller blasted over the bar and Jean-Marie Pfaff had to save long shots from Allofs (after he had raced past three defenders) and Schuster.
-For all their resilience, Belgium were on the rack, although they came back into it as François Van der Elst shot wildly after good approach play by Jan Ceulemans.
+Hansi Müller blasted over the bar and Jean-Marie Pfaff had to save long shots from Allofs (after he had raced past three defenders) and Schuster, but Belgium responded as François Van der Elst shot wide after good approach play by Jan Ceulemans.

 Vandereycken brought a marvellous save out of Harald Schumacher and, with their tails up, Belgium sent Van der Elst clear again; Uli Stielike's trip was adjudged to have taken place in the area and Vandereycken took his chance from the penalty spot.